constellation-load-testing/constellation-local/README.md

 ## `constellation run-test`

-Deploys the remote infrastructure and runs conducts geo-distributed load testing with the targetted test-script
+Deploys the remote infrastructure and conducts geo-distributed load testing with the targeted test script

 ```
 USAGE